LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 High levels of ebook usage seemed to be centred around bigger libraries.
 It was suggested that this could be due to digital champions in those libraries, or more focus and signage pointing people towards the ebooks service.
 This provides an indication that a physical library service can still significantly increase digital usage.

-The area with really high usage (8%) was Silverdale, a small affluent village.
+The area with really high usage (8%) is Silverdale, a small affluent village.
 It is likely that a lot of residents speak to each other and will want to support their local amenities i.e. the library.
 There will also be a high level of households having devices to enable e-book/audio, and residents will have a high level of educational attainment and literacy.
 We can see this from the deprivation indicators where Silverdale has a multiple deprivation index of 9 - putting it amongst the 20% least deprived neighbourhoods in England.

 ![Silverdale ebook/emagazine usage](/assets/images/2025-03-20-ebook-usage-silverdale.jpg 'Silverdale ebook/emagazine usage')
 _Silverdale ebook/emagazine usage.
 The map is set to highlight in darker shades areas of greater % of the population using ebooks and emagazines.
 In Silverdale this reaches 8% of the population._

-Usage of these digital services was slightly higher in rural areas than urban areas.
+Usage of these digital services is slightly higher in rural areas than urban areas.

 ## Watching change over time

-That was how a snapshot of usage looked in the summer of 2024, but additional insight can be gained from observing how things change over time.
+That was a snapshot of usage from the summer of 2024, but additional insight can be gained from observing how things change over time.

 We looked at a single type of usage (ebook/emagazine) and differences in the user registrations over two different timescales: